 Patron institutions are crucial to the future of BGCI.

-The world's largest botanic gardens support our work both financially and with in-kind donations.
+The world's leading botanic gardens support our work both financially and with in-kind donations.

 “BGCI does vital work in linking and supporting botanic gardens around the world and helping each of us to learn from our colleagues.
 Kew was a founder member of BGCI and is proud to be a patron member.
 It is a relationship of great value to us.”
 Richard Deverell, Director, RBG, Kew

 BGCI 's head office is based at RBG, Kew.
-We also run the acclaimed International Diplomas in Botanic Garden Education and Botanic Garden Management together and enjoy close collaboration in many other areas.
-In 2013 we will continue to jointly develop plans for the Ecological Restoration Alliance of botanic gardens.
+We also run the acclaimed International Diploma in Botanic Garden Education together and enjoy close collaboration in many other areas.

 "The world's botanic gardens rely upon BGCI's global network to ensure that their important contributions to plant conservation are globally recognised and supported.
 The Chicago Botanic Garden has been an active member and strong supporter of BGCI since 1995, and is proud to now host its U.S. office."
 Sophia Siskel, President and CEO, Chicago Botanic Garden

 Graduate students in Chicago Botanic Garden’s joint Plant Biology and Conservation graduate program with Northwestern University are helping to carry out our Care for the Rare project and helping to identify exceptional species in need of research and ex situ conservation efforts.

 The Royal Botanic Gardens, Sydney, occupying a stunning position wrapped around a cove on the edge of Sydney Harbour is the oldest scientific institution in Australia.
 We work closely with the (Botanic Gardens of Australia and New Zealand) BGANZ network, recently running the International Certificate in Botanic Garden Management in the Asia Pacific Region together.